 Gaining hands-on experience is critical to understanding the larger context of the technical concepts we teach at the Russ College.
 As a student in the Department of Chemical and Biomolecular Engineering, you’ll have the opportunity to work on research with our renowned faculty in a host of fields with access to state-of-the-art equipment, even at the undergraduate level.

 For advice on approaching individual faculty members about pursuing undergraduate research in their groups, speak to your academic advisor.
 For information about earning technical elective credit for undergraduate research, speak to Dr. Darin Ridgway.
-To apply for funding to support undergraduate research opportunities, speak to Dr. Deb McAvoy.

 For graduate research questions, contact the department graduate chair Tingyue Gu.